 Your video can only give a certain amount of information in 3 minutes.
-Details like a budget breakdown or timeline can be included in your description.
+Details like a budget breakdown can be included in your description.

 Start with the following questions, some you might have discussed in your video: can you give more detail in the description?

 If you can think of any other questions a potential Backer might have, add those too – your description can’t be too long, only too short!

 Here’s what Kelly got for her initial answers:

 What are you trying to do?

 I’ve been studying to work in coastal zone management, which is about the effective enforcement of regulations and environmental impact assessment.